alternox1/CyberMaze-V3-CheatSheet/README.md

 # CyberMaze-V3-CheatSheet
-This is a magic sheet with all the spells you'll ever need to the CyberMaze V3
+This is a magic sheet with all the spells you'll ever need for the CyberMaze V3

 # Tools
 [pwntools](https://pypi.org/project/pwntools)